 Please find more information dedicated to this topic in our article “Savoir-vivre in the Job Application Process.
 How to Change a Job Without Ruffling Any Feathers.”

 In Some Circumstances, It Might Be Beneficial To Talk About Past Mental Health Issues At The Interview.

 Although talking about your current mental health issues at the interview might decrease the probability of getting you hired, at the same time, most hiring managers appreciate honest stories about mental health problems experienced in the past — especially when it comes to hiring leaders.

 You might score fewer points for resilience to stress, but you will score higher for integrity.
 Leaders should understand their employees and followers, and past problems make them better managers, bring them closer to people, and make them more relatable.

-Conclusion: Is It good For Your Professional Development To Talk About Your Mental Health Issues At The Interview?
+Conclusion: Is It Good For Your Professional Development To Talk About Your Mental Health Issues At The Interview?

 However, it is not an instant disqualification!
-It still scores you important points for honesty and integrity, and if you talk about lessons you learned and your plan to improve, it might not bury your chances to get hired at all.
+It still scores you important points for honesty and integrity, and if you talk about lessons you learned and your career advancement plan to improve, it might not bury your chances to get hired at all.

 Did you have a dilemma about whether to talk about your mental health issues at the interview?
 If so, what was your decision and how did it pan out for you?
 Or perhaps, you have job interview tips to share as well?
 Please share with us below and let’s discuss!

 Are you planning to upgrade your career to the next level or change your career path?
 Are you pondering your options?
 Don’t be alone in the process – join us at our live online Ontology of Value® Career Mastery Program!

 At this intensive online training, you will focus on discovering your identity as a professional, and learn effective career development strategies for landing great jobs.